 - In the Rows panel, click Add.

-- Click Result manipulation (), then click Metric Filter.
+- Click Result manipulation (), then click Metric filter.

 - Set the both the minimum and maximum values to 0 as shown in the image below.
 This will filter out any tickets with public comments (non-internal tickets).

-And you’re done!
-Check out the screenshot below as an example of the finished result with a list of internal tickets (tickets without any public comments).
+The query is now finished.
+See the screenshot below as an example of the finished result with a list of internal tickets (tickets without any public comments).

 Enhancing your report

-You can also filter on the Ticket Creation Date and only return tickets created within a specific date range.
+You can also filter on the Ticket Creation Date to only return tickets created within a specific date range.
 Read on for an example of how to setup a date filter in the query.